The Virginia Freedom of Information Act (FOIA)

 - Your request must ask for existing records or documents.
 FOIA gives you a right to inspect or copy records; it does not apply to a situation where you are asking general questions about the work of the Department of Criminal Justice Services, nor does it require the Department of Criminal Justice Services to create a record that does not exist.

-To request records from the Department of Criminal Justice Services, please direct your request to Drew Molloy.
-He may be reached at:
+To request records from the Department of Criminal Justice Services, please direct your request to Shannon Dion.
+She may be reached at:

 1100 Bank Street